 On our list of things that we love to do outside, dining al fresco comes top.
-Banish from your mind memories of attempting to eat food off paper plates using flimsy plastic knives and forks, and turn your outdoor dinner party into a proper occasion by insisting on real plates, glasses and stainless steel cutlery.
+Banish from your mind memories of attempting to eat food off paper plates using flimsy plastic knives and forks, and turn your outdoor dinner party into a proper occasion by insisting on real plates, glasses and cutlery.

 Drinks are always more appealing when poured from glass jugs and sipped from glassware, and using linen tablecloths and napkins will help to create a sense of formality (and protect your table and your clothes).